 Wind systems can be installed where there is already a connection to the national grid.
 A special inverter and controller converts DC electricity to AC.
 Any unused or excess electricity can be exported to the grid and sold to the local electricity supply company.

 It's common to run this system with a diesel generator for use during periods of low wind speeds.
 A mixed wind and diesel system gives greater efficiency and flexibility than a diesel-only system.

 Positioning a turbine

 It's best to have the turbine high on a mast or tower, as wind speed increases with height.
 The ideal site is a hill with a flat, clear exposure, free from strong turbulence and obstructions like large trees, houses or other buildings.

 Small scale building integrated turbines are now available to install in homes and other buildings.
-These can be mounted on gable walls and are rated at 1KW to 1.5KW depending on the model.
-It is important to find out the structural stability of the wall where the turbine is to be anchored.
+These can be mounted on gable walls, roof-tops or poles and are rated at 1KW to 6KW depending on the model.
+It is important to find out the structural stability of the wall or roof-top where the turbine is to be anchored.

 Ideally, you should carry out a professional assessment of the local wind speed for a full year at the exact location where you plan to install a turbine before proceeding.
 This is because the electricity generated is highly dependent on the speed and direction of the wind.
 The Energy Saving Trust says you should only consider a wind turbine when: